 Leask & Carroll, 2011, Moving beyond ‘wishing and hoping’: internationalisation and student experiences of inclusion and engagement.

-Leeds Metropolitan University (UK) – WORLD-WIDE HORIZONS Cross-Cultural Capability & Global Perspectives Guidelines for Curriculum Review.
+Leeds Beckett University (UK) – WORLD-WIDE HORIZONS Cross-Cultural Capability & Global Perspectives Guidelines for Curriculum Review.

 OECD – and the Centre for Educational Research and Innovation (CERI) - links to events and articles including:

 Tertiary Education Resource Database – links to abstracts and some full-text articles from around the globe.

 University of Melbourne – links to the work of Simon Marginson and Sophie Arkoudis, plus other papers on internationalisation.